Evidence for axion miniclusters with an increased central density: Tracking Axion Miniclusters

 \section{Tracking Axion Miniclusters}

-In the following, we continue the analysis of Ref.~\cite{Eggemeier2019_2} and focus on the formation and evolution of axion MCs.
-Starting from initial conditions generated by lattice simulations of the early axion field~\cite{Vaquero2019}, the N-body simulations were evolved from $z=10^6$ to $z=99$ using $1024^3$ particles.
+In this section, we continue the analysis of Ref.~\cite{Eggemeier2019_2} and focus on the formation and evolution of axion MCs using the original N-body simulations with $1024^3$ particles.
+Starting from initial conditions generated by lattice simulations of the early axion field~\cite{Vaquero2019}, the simulations were evolved from $z=10^6$ to $z=99$.
 Assuming an axion mass of $m_a = 50\,\mu\mathrm{eV}$, the comoving box side length was set to $L=0.864\,\mathrm{pc}$.
 The comoving softening length that determines the spatial resolution of the simulations was chosen to be $1\,\mathrm{AU}/h$.
 To evolve the Hubble parameter,

 the standard $\Lambda$CDM parameters $\Omega_{m,0}=0.3$, $\Omega_{r,0}=8.486\times 10^{-5}$, $\Omega_{\Lambda,0}=0.7$, and $H_0 = 100h\,\mathrm{km}\,\mathrm{s}^{-1}\mathrm{Mpc}^{-1}$ with $h=0.7$ were used.
 The \textsc{Subfind} algorithm~\cite{Springel2001,Dolag2009} was applied to identify halos and their subhalos with a minimum number of 32 and 20 gravitationally bound particles, respectively.
 Halo masses and radii are computed using the virial parameter